 Even if you don’t want to stay with someone you can still use the app to connect with locals (and other travellers) to meet them for coffee, a meal, a visit to a museum, etc., it’s just a great app to be social and get tips.

 While it’s not common for locals, many Japanese love to pick up foreign hitchhikers because it gives them a chance to practice their language skills.
 It’s super easy to do in Okinawa and the islands, but you’ll also have an easy time finding rides in the rest of the country as well.

 Learning a few words or phrases in Japanese will go a long way too (though having Google Translate works as well).
 If you’ve never been hitchhiking but have wanted to give it a try, this is a great country for a test run.

 Restaurants with table service are pricey so, while you might want to treat yourself on occasion when it comes to the rest of your meals, you’ll want to eat cheap.

 You’ll see the locals buying them too because they are a great deal and an easy way to snack during the day.

 I essentially lived off these three foods for three weeks in Japan because you can find them for just $3-8 USD — a bargain in Japan.

-Avoid the cherry blossom season
+Avoid the cherry blossom season.

 Locals and tourists alike flock to see the blossoms anywhere they can be found.
 That means many areas get incredibly crowded and overrun.

 If you’re on a budget, avoid visiting in April and early May to avoid cherry blossom season and the chaos that comes with it.

-- Work for your room
+Work for your room

 Accommodation is usually 30% of your budget (or more), so if you can trade a few hours a day for a free room, you’ll save yourself a lot of money.

 Other resources for finding hostel work exchanges are Helpx.net, Workaway.info, and Worldpackers.com.

-- Get free flights
+Get free flights

 That’s a lot of money for a budget traveller and is going to be a massive expense.
 But it doesn’t have to be.

 I’ve earned countless free flights, upgrades, and hotel stays thanks to travel hacking (I even stayed in hotels a couple of nights in Japan thanks to cashing in my points).

 There are tons of awesome travel credit cards out there, and while the best ones are found in the US, there are lots of options for Canadians and Europeans as well.

 To give yourself a boost, sign up before the holidays.
-You’ll likely be doing a lot of extra holiday shopping which means you could be earning a lot of points (we just released our best gift for travelers guide if you’re looking for a way to rack up those points too!)
+You’ll likely be doing a lot of extra holiday shopping which means you could be earning a lot of points (we just released our best gift for travellers guide if you’re looking for a way to rack up those points too!)

 I had an amazing time during my visit to Japan.
 The nightlife was fun, the food was delicious, there was tons of history, and there were lots of weird and wonderful attractions that I had never seen anywhere else in the world.
 Throw in some beautiful nature, and you’ve got the recipe for an incredible country.